Free Stock Photos! A Short List of Free Stock Image Sites [Updated]

 One of the key elements of web design is photography.
 Without photos, websites would just be blocks of texts and viewing it would become quickly boring.
-For a price, many sites will offer cheesy stock photos of business men shaking hands, countless coffee cups/chalkboards, people pointing at graphs, and staged family photos to fill in the void.
+For a price, many sites will offer cheesy stock photos of businessmen shaking hands, countless coffee cups/chalkboards, people pointing at graphs, and staged family photos to fill in the void.
 The images are uninspiring, generic and the worst part is that the market is saturated with them.

 Fortunately, there has been a rise in websites that offer high quality, professional stock imagery that are for the most part completely free or fall under creative commons public domain licensing.
 Briefly explained, this licensing means you can copy, modify, distribute the work even if it’s for commercial purposes.
+For more free stock photo sites, see this page on Stock Photo Secrets, which includes most of the same sites below but adds a ton of extras for your reference.

 A Short List of Websites That Offer Free Stock Imagery